phetsims/calculus-grapher/doc/implementation-notes.md

 ### Model-View Transforms

 A model-view transform is used for each graph.
-The model has +x to the left, and +y up, and scaling is isometric in both directions.
+The model has +x to the left, and +y up.
 The scaling changes based on the zoom level.

 ### Query Parameters

 There are a number of query parameters for internal use.

 - `pointsPerCoordinate` sets the number of curves points per coordinates.
 The default value is 12.
 - `smoothingWindowWidth` sets the window width used in the smoothing function.
 The default value is 1.2 .
 - `maxTilt` sets the maximum tilting angle of curves relative to the horizontal.
 The default value is 45.
 - `derivativeThreshold` sets the maximum difference between the slope of the left and right secant lines of a Point on a curve for it to be considered differentiable.
 The default value is 12.
+- `allPoints` shows all the curve points as circles in a scatter plot.
+The default value is false.
+- `cusps` shows all the cusps points as circles in a scatter plot.
+The default value is false.

 ### Curve Hierarchy